Leonid Khabarov: Military awards and citations

-For his distinctive service, during the Afghan war, Khabarov has been awarded Order of the Red Banner, both classes of Medal "For Distinction in Military Service", as well as all three classes of Medal "For Impeccable Service", and Armed Forces of the USSR Veteran's Medal.
-After the fall of the Soviet Union he was awarded Order of Military Merit and several honorary titles, in recognition of his past exploits as actions, which had been done in the sake of Russia.
+For his service during the Afghan war Khabarov was awarded the Order of the Red Banner; both classes of the Medal "For Distinction in Military Service"; all three classes of the Medal "For Impeccable Service"; and the Armed Forces of the USSR Veteran's Medal.
+After the fall of the Soviet Union he was awarded the Order of Military Merit and several honorary titles in recognition of his past exploits and actions.